annieboltwood/Waveform-Generator/README.md

 ## About

-This project was created for my Multimedia Systems course at SFU.\n The goal of this project was to:\n
+This project was created for my Multimedia Systems course at SFU.
+The goal of this project was to:
-  --- Interpret the WAV file header and use that information to read the following data\n
+  --- Interpret the WAV file header and use that information to read the following data
-  --- Capture the raw sound bytes from the wav file and store these bytes into arrays using bit shifting\n
+  --- Capture the raw sound bytes from the wav file and store these bytes into arrays using bit shifting
-  --- Draw the waveforms onto the screen without using any additional libraries to assist in drawing the waveforms\n
+  --- Draw the waveforms onto the screen without using any additional libraries to assist in drawing the waveforms

 ## Features
   --- File Selector